LuaaDev/LightScript/README.md

 <p>

 # What is LiteScript
-LiteScript is a pretty flexible, fun and beginner friendly language like.
-And we have some syntaxes from other languages like: Python, JavaScript and Lua.
-LiteScript has tons of cool commands!
+LiteScript is a pretty flexible, fun and beginner friendly language.
+And we have some syntaxes from other languages: Python, JavaScript and Lua.
+LiteScript has tons of cool commands, go do them yourself!!

 # What are those commands
 Some of them are: